Purdue-ECE-32300/lab_book/source/lab_1.md

-10. Create and execute an m-file containing the following commands that load four channels of oscilloscope data into Matlab workspace:
+10. Create and execute an m-file containing the following commands that load four channels of oscilloscope data into MATLAB workspace:

     ```matlab
     load lab1_data.mat